Kinetiq Staked HYPE (KHYPE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Kinetiq Staked HYPE Historical Price

-According to the latest data gathered on Kinetiq Staked HYPE live price page, the current price of Kinetiq Staked HYPE is 49.77USD.
+According to the latest data gathered on Kinetiq Staked HYPE live price page, the current price of Kinetiq Staked HYPE is 45.21USD.
 The circulating supply of Kinetiq Staked HYPE(KHYPE) is

 In the past 24 hours, Kinetiq Staked HYPE has shown a price movement of